captain-meliodas/multimodal_pdf_generator/README.md

 REACT_APP_DALL_E_MODEL = "dall-e model to use"
 ```

-## How to check mocked response
+## Updating API keys and mocking response

-Mocked response is already there in the code for visual representation of multimodal pdf.
-You need to pass "mock_response" to get the mock response in the browser prompt box if Open API key quota is expired or wrong Open API key is expired.
+The mocked response is already present in the code for a visual representation of a multimodal pdf.
+You need to pass "mock_response" to get the mock response in the browser prompt box.
+When Open API key quota is expired or the wrong Open API key is given, this error will create a prompt on top of the browser to input new API keys or you can type "mock_response" in the browser prompt input on top once it is visible to get a download pdf button which contains mocked data with two pages (containing image and text).

 ## Available Scripts